ncatlab/nlab-content/pages/5040.md

 * [[Peter Johnstone]], _[[Elephant]]_

 inverters appear in B1.1.4.
 The inverter of a transformation between [[geometric morphism]]s of [[topos]]es is constructed in the proof of corollary 4.1.7 in section B4.1.
-Coinvertes are discussed in section B4.5 there.
+Coinverters are discussed in section B4.5 there.

 [[!redirects inverters]]